mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 - Comparative pricing data domestically and internationally.

 #### b) Public Access
-All pricing information must be accessible through TOD for patient and provider comparison.
+All pricing information must be accessible through the **dFDA** for patient and provider comparison.

 ### 4.3 Enhancing Competition
 #### a) Facilitating Generic Entry